muxitox/hidden-kinetic-ising/README.md

 This project contains an implementation of a Kinetic Ising model with latent hidden units that vary over time.

+[ERROR] Random numger generator calls have been modified to correctly invoke to Gaussian functions, some experiments must be remade.

 ## Description of the code

 The code to reproduce the results can be found in the 'hidden_kinetic_ising' and 'kinetic_ising' folder: